espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Animal-Turning Fulu.md

 * * *

 Frightened animals depicted on this fulu flee in all directions from a central figure (traditionally represented by a human hunter, but sometimes depicted as a skeletal undead creature or even a fiend with long, broken arms).
 You activate this fulu, gaining a +2 item bonus to AC against the triggering Strike.
-If this causes the Strike to miss, you become [[Concealed]] from the triggering creature until the start of your next turn.
+If this causes the Strike to miss, you become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] from the triggering creature until the start of your next turn.